alessandragni/TimeDepFrail/Rev_2_3.md

 reliably find the same thing from different starting points" (yes, here), not "is this provably the global optimum."

+### Correction to `gradient_check()` itself (2026-07-09)

+While re-examining the boundary-adjacent gradient values above, an inconsistency
+surfaced: `gamma_4`/`gamma_9` reported a *positive* gradient while `gamma_1`/`gamma_10` were negative — but a genuine lower-bound optimum should show a consistently negative one-directional score (moving away from the bound should make the fit worse).
+Traced to the symmetric-shrunk-step formula comparing two points that straddle the optimum at a resolution finer than Brent's own search tolerance (`tol_optimize`), which measures curvature noise rather than a real slope.
+Fixed by using a one-sided difference with the full `h_grad` step for any parameter where the symmetric step would otherwise be shrunk below it.
+All four `gamma_k` are now consistently negative (`gamma_1: -11.55`, `gamma_4: -1.81`, `gamma_9: -0.459`, `gamma_10: -0.00995` — see `REVISION_NOTES.md` §9 for full detail and before/after numbers).
+This does not change any conclusion above: `BoundaryAdjacent` classification, interior `GradientNorm`, and every qualitative claim already relied only on sign/relative-magnitude, not the exact old values.

 ## Decision: opt-in argument (implemented and verified)

 Discussed three options: (a) keep `hessian_check()` standalone/opt-in, (b) always